 Only use the services you truly need is the message from Bolton NHS Foundation Trust as pressure on its services has increased significantly.

-The public are asked to use the right services for the right treatment:
+The public is asked to use the right services for the right treatment:

 |Healthcare||Examples of when to use|